 If you have any of these signs, do not wait for a dental appointment — go to Blackpool Victoria Hospital A&E immediately.
 If you have localised dental pain and swelling without these features, call Tower Dental on 01253 353759 for a same-day emergency appointment.

 A completely displaced adult tooth (avulsion) is the dental emergency where patient response in the first minutes most dramatically affects the outcome.
-Research shows that teeth reimplanted within 30 minutes of avulsion have approximately 90% survival rate at 5 years.
+Many patients find teeth reimplanted within 30 minutes of avulsion have approximately strong long-term outcomes.
 Teeth reimplanted after 60 minutes have survival rates closer to 50%.
 After 2 hours out of the socket, successful reimplantation becomes unlikely.

 The critical steps: Pick up the tooth by the crown — never touch the root, which carries the periodontal ligament cells essential for reimplantation.
 If the tooth is dirty, rinse it briefly under cold water for no more than 10 seconds — do not scrub, do not use soap, do not dry it.
 If the patient is conscious and cooperative, the best storage medium is the socket itself — gently push the tooth back in and bite down on a clean cloth.
 If this is not possible, place the tooth in a container of cold full-fat milk, the patient's own saliva, or sterile saline.
 Do not store in water, which damages the periodontal ligament cells through osmotic pressure.